Can Men Receive Spousal Support?

-Men are even more likely to receive alimony if they have the same amount of expenses than the wife, therefore having less disposable income than she.
+Men are even more likely to receive alimony if they have the same amount of expenses as the wife, therefore having less disposable income than she.
 Because income was likely pooled in marriage, those with lower incomes are more likely to receive alimony.

 Does Anybody Stay Home with the Kids?

 If a spouse is a stay-at-home parent, it’s more likely that they’ll receive alimony.
 Therefore, if the man in the marriage was a stay-at-home dad, he’s more likely to receive alimony than if he wasn’t.
 That’s because he’s making no income, which ties into the income standards set above.